askui/flutter-example-automation/README.md

 npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts
 ```

-3. If you got them both(emulator and uiController) running, then we are ready to go for the UI automation.<br><br>If you are working with the test code from our [official docs](https://docs.askui.com/docs/general/Getting%20Started/writing-your-first-test/), then you need to deactivate few lines of the code in `test/helper/jest.setup.ts` that is running the uiController, because we are already running it manually in the previous step.
+3. If you got them both(emulator and UiController) running, then we are ready to go for the UI automation.
+If you are working with the test code from our [official docs](https://docs.askui.com/docs/general/Getting%20Started/writing-your-first-test/), then you need to deactivate a few lines of the code in `test/helper/jest.setup.ts` that is running the uiController, because we are already running it manually in the previous step.
 ```ts
 // file location: test/helper/jest.setup.ts
 // comment out every line that uses uiController